pi0/osticket-docker/README.md

 docker run --name osticket -d --link osticket_mysql:mysql -p 8080:80 osticket/osticket
 ```

-Wait for the installation to complete then browse to your OSTicket staff control panel at `http://localhost:8080/scp`.
+Wait for the installation to complete then browse to your osTicket staff control panel at `http://localhost:8080/scp`.
 Login with default admin user & password:

 * username: **ostadmin**
 * password: **Admin1**